 While familiar functions like the “random” button are still there, all sections are grouped within one window here, allowing even faster changes, and the dynamic adaptation necessary for this characteristic sound.

-Also well worth mentioning is, that “Noir” doesn’t just sit well in cinematic music, but across all kind of styles, as is very well demonstrated in the audio demos on Sonokinetics website.
+Also well worth mentioning is, that “Noir” doesn’t just sit well in cinematic music, but across all kinds of styles, as is very well demonstrated in the audio demos on the Sonokinetic’s website.

 I very much recommend checking them out, both for inspiration and for a demonstration of how relevant and valuable this kind of sound is for all kinds of music.

-Both “Sections” and “Solos” are easy to fit into almost any kind of projects and can function as inspiration generators through the random function.
+Both “Sections” and “Solos” are easy to fit into almost any kind of project and can function as inspiration generators through random functions.

 - Price: 299,90 €